freeradical13/freeradical13.github.io/index.md

 1. The pre-mRNA is made of sets of nucleotides called [exons][] which are needed for translation, and [introns][] which are not.
 A complex called a [spliceosome][] made out of proteins and enzymatic RNA ([ribozymes][]) cuts out the introns and connects the exons together, creating the final mRNA.
 [Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
 1. [Translation][]: mRNA arrives at a ribosome in the cytosol.
 A set of three nucleotides defines a [codon][] which translates to an amino acid.
 Translation begins at an AUG codon.
 As the mRNA molecule moves through the ribosome, a transfer RNA ([tRNA][]) with a matching codon (called an [anticodon][]) attaches its matching amino acid to the polypeptide chain using rRNA.

+##### DNA Self-Modification

+DNA may modify itself (e.g. cut-and-paste or copy-and-paste) through transposable elements: retrotransposons and DNA transposons.

+[Reverse Transcription][] is the use of [Reverse Transcriptase][] to create double-stranded DNA from RNA.

+[Retrotransposons][] are DNA sequences that use reverse transcription to copy-and-paste themselves in DNA.

+[DNA Transposons][] are DNA sequences that use [Transposase][] to cut-and-paste themselves in DNA.

 #### Gene Expression

 [Gene Expression][] describes when and why genes are used to create gene products such as proteins.